-We have avoided grocery stories for most of this year.
+We have avoided grocery stores for most of this year.
 You can’t beat the convenience of having your groceries delivered to your door!

-If you want to join Thrive Market – they’re giving away a free gift up to $24 value when you join today!
+If you want to join Thrive Market – they’re giving you 30% off and a free gift when you join today!

 - Cooking shrimp- Don’t overcook your shrimp!
 They should have just a tiny bit of browning on each side.
 1-2 minutes max for small shrimp!

 - Cutting carrots – an easy way to get small pieces of carrot is to peel in ‘ribbons’ and then chop with a knife.
 They’ll cook perfectly in this recipe that way!

 - Precooked rice – You can buy precooked frozen brown rice or make it in the instant pot to save time.
 For Thrive Market’s Sprouted Brown rice we do a 1:1 ratio of rice and chicken broth for 15 minutes, naturally release the pressure for 10 minutes and serve.

 - Veggies – You can buy pre cut veggies to save time.
 I love the Healthy 8 Mix from Trader Joe’s.
 Coleslaw or broccoli slaw mix will also work!

 How can I make my stir fry better?
 This stir fry recipe is seriously perfect, but you can grab all our best substitutions below!

 Important Note: This is not an authentic stir fry recipe.
 My goal is always to share recipes that are a bit healthier and made with affordable, accessible ingredients so everyone can enjoy them regardless of their food allergies or dietary restrictions.
 If you are looking for an authentic stir fry recipe – check out this recipe!

 Storing: I keep this healthy shrimp stir fry in the refrigerator for up to 2 days.
 I don’t like keeping cooked seafood for longer than that.